Skip to content

 Dependency changes are reflected in the terminal output and in the file tree once package.json is updated.

-• Deploy and Embed actions are available from the terminal/deploy area when you’re signed in and the project is deployable.
+• Publish and Embed actions are available from the terminal area when you’re signed in and the project is publishable.